Lyme Myelopathy: Acute Transverse Myelitis as a Treatable Cause

 Diagnosis and Treatment

-The patient experienced partial pain relief with corticosteroids and antiviral therapy.
+The patient initially experienced partial relief with corticosteroids and antiviral therapy.

-was treated with a three-week course of intravenous ceftriaxone, resulting in near-complete
+He was treated with a 3-week course of intravenous ceftriaxone, resulting in near-complete resolution of symptoms.

 Related Articles: